NxPKG/khulnasoft-docs/content/fundamentals/setup/add-multiple-sites-automation.md

 ### Quick scan

-Cloudflare offers a [quick scan](/dns/zone-setups/reference/dns-quick-scan/) that helps populate a zone's DNS records.
+Khulnasoft offers a [quick scan](/dns/zone-setups/reference/dns-quick-scan/) that helps populate a zone's DNS records.
 This scan is a best effort attempt based on a predefined list of commonly used record names and types.

 This API call requires the domain `ID`.
 This can be found in the following locations:
 - [Create Zone](/api/operations/zones-post#Request)